weprodev/Academy/english/code-conventions/git.md

 # Git Conventions
+You can read this convention page our medium blog here: [Git Convention for Consistent and Semantic Structure](https://blog.weprodev.com/git-convention-for-consistent-and-semantic-structure-c7b0f3ac996c)

 This document outlines our Git workflow guidelines.
 You'll find information on branch creation, commit structures, and effective team collaboration.
 Conventional Commits provide a standardized convention for writing commit messages.
 The primary aim is to establish a consistent and semantic structure that is easily interpretable by humans and machines.